 Where should you live?

-So, it’s a simple process, narrow down your favourite living options, and remember at The Switch, you can instantly apply and secure your room without paying straight away.
+So, it’s a simple process, search your university on sites like Unilodger’s and it’ll bring up the options you have in order of how close each accommodation building is.
+Make a favourites list of the ones you like, and remember on some sites you can instantly apply and secure your room without paying straight away.
 After your application has been accepted you will receive confirmation, a lease agreement and the payment details.
-You will then be expected to pay a bond in advance, depending on the time you sign the lease and move in.
+The deposit varies from accommodation to accommodation but you will be expected to pay a bond at least in advance, in some cases even up to four weeks rent prior.

 What extra activities and features are there?

 As we’ve said before, student accommodation can offer a lot of activities and extra facilities to a point where it’s basically luxury living.
-At The Switch, we have social spaces such as game rooms, co-working spaces and regular events are held to encourage students to explore their city and meet new people.
-There’s also outdoor balcony terraces, cafes and bikes available to use…it’s fun, simply put.
-There’s rules, of course, like every place that you can rent but the atmosphere is inviting and the vibe is on trend.
+All of them have social spaces such as game rooms, communal study areas and regular events are held to encourage students to explore their city and meet new people.
+They could have pool tables, bbq areas and even outdoor balcony terraces…it’s fun, simply put.
+There’s rules of course like every place that you can rent but the atmosphere is inviting and the vibe is on trend.

 We understand there’s so much more to the student experience than just the final score, so there are lots of services that will provide support on how to make the most out of it.
 Whether that be through how to care for your wellbeing, volunteering, university societies, work experience and what to explore on the weekends – it’s all about providing an experience that is perfectly catered to you outside of just where you sleep.